 Roles and responsibilities

-Management and development of council websites is the responsibility of the Web Services Team as part of the Corporate Communications Team with support and advice from Communications, Policy and ICT colleagues.
+Management and development of council websites is the responsibility of the Web team as part of the Corporate Communications team with support and advice from Communications, Policy and ICT colleagues.

 Ensuring their information is always up to date is the responsibility of each service.
 Heads of service are accountable for the accuracy of this information and will ensure suitable representatives monitor their information on a regular basis, making updates as required.

-Requests and questions about new web services should be made to the Web Services Team and include an explanation of the user need in each case.
-Services must adhere to AA accessibility standards.
-The Web Services Team will also review changes to existing pages for consistency of presentation and as part of the publishing workflow process.
+Requests and questions about new web services, including online forms, should be made to the Web team and include an explanation of the user need in each case.
+Services must adhere to WCAG 2.1 AA accessibility standards.
+The Web team will also review changes to existing pages for consistency of presentation and as part of the publishing workflow process.

-Requests for new digital content should be submitted to the Web Services Team.
+Requests for new digital content should be submitted to the Web team.
 Dependent upon the nature and quality of the content, they will: